 - the study was not and will not be initiated;

 - the study was discontinued prior to its completion;

 Note that study closure is different from a renewal for a study that is closed to enrollment but for which data analysis continues.
 A study should be closed when all access to and use of identifiable data is complete.

 Study closures are submitted to the IRB via Kuali Protocols.
 Instructions for Requesting to Close a study can be found in the Kuali Protocols institutional guides.

 You will receive a formal email from Kuali Protocols when the IRB Protocol has been closed.
 You should keep a copy of this notification in your research records.

 Post Study Closure

 Once a study is closed, research personnel may continue to perform data analysis, manuscript preparation, and publication activities, so long as identifiable information is not being accessed.
-Closed study records containing identifiable information should only be accessed by the study team when requested by the IRB or a regulatory agency.

 All records produced or collected in connection with a research project must be retained for a minimum of three years after study closure, or longer if subject to federal regulation (including HIPAA) or sponsor requirements.
-Always confirm with the IU HRPP Policy on Research Data Management before destroying or deleting research records.
+Always review the IU HRPP Policy on Research Data Management before destroying or deleting research records.

 If a study that is Closed needs to be re-opened for any reason, a new study submission will be required.
 Kuali Protocols does not allow a Renewal to be created on a Closed study as a means of re-opening the study.